samye760/University-Admissions/README.md

 ## Outcome

 The final results will be output in a .txt file with the department name and top performing students.
 Sample files have been included for a trial run.

+### Requirements

+There are no 3rd party modules or CLI arguments.
+Just all Python built in objects are used.